konelav/bluepill_adc/README.md

 -----------

-To achieve best possible performance, both ADCs are used for acquisition is possible.
+To achieve best possible performance, both ADCs are used for acquisition if possible.
 Low (2/4/8) bit resolutions are implemented for reduction of throughtput requirements and prevention of packets loss.

 In terms of stm32f10x reference manual, modes of ADCs are selected as